aridjayarecipes/cutesrecipes.web.app/content/post/1954-simple-way-to-prepare-perfect-not-exactly-gochujang-salmon.md

 ##### Instructions to make Not-exactly-gochujang Salmon:

 1. Preheat your oven to 425F.
 Pat dry your salmon.
-Season w salt &amp; pepper and cover with another piece of foil.
+Season w salt & pepper and cover with another piece of foil.
 Bake for 10mins.
 Set aside.
 1. In a pan over medium heat, add a tbsp of oil.
 Then the rest of the ingredients.
-Mix constantly until nice &amp; bubbly.
+Mix constantly until nice & bubbly.
 1. Uncover your salmon.
 Coat with the sriracha mixture.
 Bake again for another 8-10mins.
 Heck, go ahead and broil for 1 min if you fancy.
 1. Feel free to top with green onions and/or sesame seeds.
 Serve w a side of rice + veggies.
 Enjoy!
 (Could’ve made this w gochujang tho)